S3-working-group/s3-practical-guide/docs/objection.md

 It's the accountability of individuals to raise potential objections.

-Withholding objections can harm the ability of individuals, teams or the whole organization to respond to <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+Withholding objections can harm the ability of individuals, teams or the whole organization to respond to <dfn data-info="Organizational Driver: A driver is a person’s or a group&apos;s motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.">organizational drivers</dfn>.

 Being able to raise *potential* objections at any time means decisions only need *to be good enough for now and safe enough to try*.